-2.3 Five-Year Roadmap
+2.4 Five-Year Roadmap

 The previous five-year roadmap focused on the transition of the ICNO facility from a construction phase to one of stable operations.
-During this successful transition, IceCube discovered a signal of high-energy neutrinos clearly standing out from the spectrum of atmospherics.
+During this successful transition, not only has IceCube discovered a signal of high-energy neutrinos clearly standing out from the spectrum of atmospherics but it has also found the first evidence for a source of these neutrinos.
 This enormously successful result nevertheless places new exigencies on the facility operations.
-While the operations team fully intends to continue to improve on the methodology which helped bring about this success, the next five years will be much more than a mere continuation of the previous five.
+While the operations team fully intends to continue to improve on the methodology which helped bring about this success, the current five-year period will be much more than a mere continuation of the previous one.
 The sharing of data products with the community in the form of bidirectional real-time alerts and access to archived data has expanded and will continue to expand as new MoUs are signed with other astrophysical observatories.
 New algorithms for identification and reconstruction of the high-energy neutrinos are being developed to improve the number and quality (e.g., angular position, energy, and lepton flavor) of the samples.
-And then of course there is the multitude of ideas that may be forming in the minds of Collaboration members at this very moment, or have not yet formed.
+And then of course there is the multitude of ideas that may be forming in the minds of collaboration members at this very moment, or may have not yet formed.
 Fully exploiting the observatory's science potential means that the facility operations team must be prepared to respond to as-yet-unknown requests for new detector configurations, ice measurements, upgrades, and data products.

 The ICL-based farm of processing servers and data acquisition compute hosts no longer present bottlenecks and are not foreseen to in the near future.
 As a result, the cycle of ICL computing upgrades has been relaxed, and a single 100% upgrade of the commodity compute elements in ICL will performed in the next five years, split across two polar seasons.
 On the contrary, access to sufficient computing resources in the north remains a challenge for IceCube.
 The complicated optics of the ice demands large numbers of graphics processing cores to track photons in the ice for the purposes of event reconstruction and simulation of detector response.
 Generation of hadronic interactions in the cores of extensive air showers high above the polar plateau needs large farms of CPUs.
-IceCube M&O in the next five years will extend access by the Collaboration to computing resources within the central cluster at Madison, will provide better frameworks to access dedicated and opportunistic distributed resources, and will propose access to supercomputing resources.
+In the upcoming years, IceCube M&O is extending access by the collaboration to computing resources within the central cluster at Madison, providing better frameworks to access dedicated and opportunistic distributed resources, and making progress towards access to massive supercomputing and cloud computing resources.

-The discovery of high-energy astrophysical neutrinos is a clear demonstration of the validity and success of the NSF large facilities program and the ongoing investments in facility operations.
+The discovery of the first source of high-energy astrophysical neutrinos is a clear demonstration of the validity and success of the NSF large facilities program and the ongoing investments in facility operations.
 New outreach methods that leverage mass media channels will build upon the existing successful E&O and communications program supported by M&O.

-The next five years features two external reviews as opposed to a single midterm review in the previous five-year cycle.
-The PY2 review will critically assess the performance of the IceCube M&O and provide feedback to the NSF and to the M&O leadership with sufficient time to implement changes.
-The PY4 review will re-evaluate the M&O and in particular examine the quality of response to requests given in the previous review.
+In the next few years, the remaining review in PY4 will re-evaluate the M&O and in particular examine the quality of response to requests given in the previous PY2 review.
 The outcome of this second review will inform NSF's decision to rebid the M&O at the conclusion of this five-year cycle.